bo0ts/mango/doc/source/cpp/embedding-mangopy.rst

 still possible to use Mango, but some additional work may be necessary for Mango to play nicely with the rest of the program.

-The first and most significatn step is to build (or otherwise obtain) a new intermediate os-layer, as described in :doc:`/cpp/extending-mango-os-layers`.
+The first and most significant step is to build (or otherwise obtain) a new intermediate os-layer, as described in :doc:`/cpp/extending-mango-os-layers`.
 This new layer should integrate with Mango and whatever code is used in your program to create a